andresaraujo/website/flutter-for-android.md

 To update the UI you would call setState which would trigger the build method to run again and update the data.

-Here is the full example of loading data asyncrounsly and displaying it in a ListView.
+Here is the full example of loading data asynchronously and displaying it in a ListView.

 <!-- skip -->